secondmind-labs/trieste/README.md

 initial_data = observer(initial_query_points)
 ```

-First step is to crate a probabilistic model, for example a Gaussian Process
+First step is to create a probabilistic model of the objective function, for example a Gaussian Process model
 ```python
 from trieste.models import build_gpr, GaussianProcessRegression